This week’s blog will focus on everything you need to know about Commissaries for your Food Truck.

 A Commissary is a commercial kitchen where food truck owners can prepare and store their food.
-These commercial kitchens should be fully equipment with refrigeration, cooking equipment, sinks, and waste disposal units.
-These commissaries will need to be inspected by your local health department.
+These commercial kitchens should be fully equipped with refrigeration, cooking equipment, sinks, and waste disposal units.
+Your local health department will need to inspect these commissaries.

 Since space on a food truck is limited, commissaries are very convenient for prep work and storage.
 Many commissaries also offer ingredients for your menu and supplies for your truck, selling anything from napkins to meat.

-Depending on your local health department you may be required to park your food truck at your commissary, so many offer parking spots along with the right electrical outlet to plug your truck in.
-Having a parking spot at your commissary is very convenient not only for loading up your truck with supplies, but having a place at the end of the way where you can clean your truck, and dispose of any waste you’ve accumulated throughout the day.
+In some cases, your local health department may require you to park your food truck at your commissary.
+Many offer parking spots along with the right electrical outlet to plug your truck in.
+Having a parking spot at your commissary is very convenient not only for loading up your truck with supplies, but having a place at the end of the way where you can clean your truck.
+There you can also dispose of any waste you’ve accumulated throughout the day.

 Types of Commissaries